 Every year, Mount Everest’s team of Sherpas risk their lives to guide foreign adventurers to the mountain’s peak.
 New drones could soon ease their burdens, carrying essential medical supplies and heavy climbing equipment.

-With warmer temperatures making the mountain’s ice cover less stable, this number increased to an average of 8 annually over the last decade.
-Sherpas sadly accounted for a significant portion of those deaths.
+Warmer temperatures caused by climate change have made the mountain’s ice cover less stable, increasing this number to an average of 8 annually over the last decade.

 Sherpas are highly skilled and experienced climbers from the Nepalese highlands, known for carrying supplies and fixing ropes for foreign climbers while guiding them to the top of the world’s biggest mountain.